Minnesota's wolves are far better at catching fish than previously known

-Wolves fishing in northern Minnesota is far more common than previously thought, according to new research from the Voyageurs Wolf Project that captured the behavior on trail cameras.
+Wolves fishing in northern Minnesota are far more common than previously thought, according to new research from the Voyageurs Wolf Project that captured the behavior on trail cameras.

 Wolves have always been known to catch fish.
-But it seemed relatively rare — a happy discovery by a few individuals and then taught to their pups and pack-makes.
+But it seemed relatively rare — a happy discovery by a few individuals, with the behavior then taught to pups and pack-mates.

 Suckers are not an obvious prey.
-Unlike the salmon out west, they don't leap out of the water.
+Unlike the salmon out west, they don't leap from the water.
 They don't arrive so regularly and in such great numbers to attract bears and birds from miles around.
-The scaly fish, which are native but look like common carp, barely seem to move during the day, perhaps to keep hidden from birds of prey.
+The scaly fish, which are native and look like common carp, barely seem to move during the day, perhaps to keep hidden from birds of prey.
 They rarely make a noise when water levels are high.

 But when creeks run low and they're forced up close to the surface, they splash a little at night.
 For a wolf, that's all it takes.